HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Evaluation

-\textit{Finally, comparisons between homogeneous settings and heterogeneous settings demonstrate the strong competitiveness of \sys.} In homogeneous settings with RDMA, the achieved maximum MFU of Megatron and Galvatron is significantly higher than when training with \sys\ in heterogeneous environments.
-However, when \sys\ operates in the same homogeneous setting, it performs comparably to Megatron and Galvatron, as shown in \autoref{fig:e2e} and \autoref{fig:e2e-30b}.
-This performance gap arises from inter-machine connections: Megatron and Galvatron utilize high-performance RDMA, whereas \sys\ runs over slower Ethernet-based inter-machine communication.
-The performance of \sys\ can be further improved by replacing Ethernet with RDMA connections.
+\textit{Finally, comparisons between homogeneous settings and heterogeneous settings demonstrate the strong competitiveness of \sys.} In homogeneous settings with RDMA, the achieved maximum throughput of Megatron and Galvatron is significantly higher than when training with \sys in heterogeneous environments.
+This performance gap arises from inter-machine connections: Megatron and Galvatron utilize high-performance RDMA, whereas \sys runs over slower Ethernet-based inter-connections.
+The performance of \sys can be further improved by replacing Ethernet with RDMA connections (This point is validated through simulation, as presented in \S \ref{subsec:simulation}).
 To fairly evaluate heterogeneous training performance, we conduct baseline experiments using Megatron, Galvatron, and FSDP in homogeneous settings with Ethernet inter-machine connections.
-Despite the challenges posed by imbalanced GPU memory capacities and more frequent inter-machine communication in heterogeneous clusters, \sys\ achieves a minimum MFU percentage gap of $0.3\%$ and an average gap of $3.5\%$ compared to homogeneous scenarios.
-These results highlight the adaptability of \sys.
-By asymmetric system design and effective scheduling, \sys\ better utilizes fragmented GPU resources and exhibits strong potential in diverse heterogeneous settings.
+As shown in \autoref{fig:e2e} and \autoref{fig:e2e-30b}, despite the challenges posed by imbalanced GPU computation, limited total memory capacity, and more frequent inter-machine communication in heterogeneous clusters, \sys exhibits up to $1.01\times$ throughput and an average throughput gap of $0.83\times$ compared to homogeneous scenarios~\footnote{\ryan{The throughput gaps are calculated by dividing the throughput of \sys on heterogeneous clusters by the throughput of Megatron and Galvatron on homogeneous clusters interconnected via Ethernet.}}.
+By asymmetric system design and effective scheduling, \sys better utilizes fragmented GPU resources and exhibits strong potential in diverse heterogeneous settings.